The Climate Consensus

 Avoid copyrighted content (e.g., music, images, or footage) unless properly licensed or in the public domain.

-Videos must be in the English language or contain English subtitles.
+Videos must be in the English language.

 Submission Guidelines:

-Submit entries by completing this form (Google Form hypertext) by [insert deadline].
+Submit entries by completing this Submission Form by 11:59 PM EDT October 31, 2025.

 Videos must be in MP4 format with a resolution of at least 720p.
+Landscape (horizontal) videos are preferred.

-A brief description of the topic (not part of judging).
+A brief description of the topic

 If referencing a specific figure, data source, or quoting an individual or organization, citations must be provided in the submission form and in the video.